Midtown Thriving: BOA Grant

 Is this project interested in existing buildings, or new construction as well?
 It would be great to see empty lots replaced with smart infill development.
 This proposed development in New Paltz would fit in with Broadway; maybe those developers can be contacted to see if they want to build here in Kingston: https://hudsonvalleyone.com/2023/08/14/proposed-three-story-restaurant-and-hotel-designed-to-look-like-a-converted-brick-factory/

-mikecaputo asked about 1 year ago
+mikecaputo asked over 1 year ago

 Hi Mike,